 - Arriving late to the interview

-- Failing to ask questions about the company or posing ones which could have been answered with one look at your website
+- Failing to ask questions about the company or posing ones that could have been answered with one look at your website

 Some experts advise extra caution when reviewing functional resumes.
 Starting out with skills rather than a chronological work history can be a red flag that the candidate is trying to divert attention from a lack of experience or frequent employment gaps.
 Similarly, probe further when dates don’t jive or you’re unsure exactly what duties a person performed in a given role.
 Candidates with a solid track record are happy to discuss their specific responsibilities and achievements, while those trying to hide something prefer being vague.